ppreshant/flow_cytometry/notes-flowcytometry.md

 - [x] (_fixed using_ `aes_string(as.name(ch))`) Pass channel names stored in a variable (by reference) to the ggcyto aes call does not work easily -- something about (quasi)quotation?
 - [ ] _Error:_ `xlim(c(-100, 1e3))` not working on ggcyto + geomhex + geomdensity2d plot

+## Git organization
+For manual scripts with possible changes across experiments, should they be in a separate branch for each dataset used vs copying over into different files? _until of course, the script is eventually broken into functions that don't change across expts._
+`11-manual_gating.R -> S048..`
+- Branch : new universal changes can be ported by merging main into branch (moving the branch along; but manually rejecting experiment specific changes) ; Static branch should be in a working state ; retains history
+- Copy : (universal) Changes in everything other than the current file will be retained but could break the code. _breaking has not happened so far for qPCR files where I apply this philosophy_ using fucntions from general code
+ - branch + copy single file: doing both could enable mergeability, cause confusion too? -- _thinking too much.. go do some actual work now_

 # R/flopR